abhinav7876439/Project/Colour Variation Analysis/README.md

 # Project Repository

-This repository will contain **ALL** the code, analysis, document and presentation for your group project.
+This repository will contain **ALL** the code, analysis, document and presentation for our group project.

 **Report**